lazulit3/Avatar-Toolkit/README.md

 # Avatar Toolkit
+We are aware the wiki is down and are working on a new one, please don't report this.

 ## Avatar Toolkit is in Alpha, There will be issues, please ensure you report them!.
 If using a Alpha plugin isn't your fancy you can find Cats Blender Plugin [HERE](https://github.com/unofficalcats/Cats-Blender-Plugin-Unofficial-)!
 #### Avatar Toolkit is in Alpha and will contain issues, please ensure you report them!